What are Equity Issuance Fees?

 There two basic ways that issuance fees can be accounted for, namely:

-1. As reduced paid-in capital
+1. As a reduction to paid-in capital

 Equity issuance fees may be listed as a reduction of paid-in capital.
 The reduction is taken from paid-in capital (the amount paid by investors during common or preferred stock issuance) that exceeds the par value of the security.
 This accounting approach is used by those who believe that issuance fees shouldn’t be considered part of the company’s regular operations, but instead, are part of its financing activities.